Pwd9000-ML/blog-devto/posts/2022/GitHub-Automate-VM-Password-Rotation-Part2/GitHub-Automate-VM-Password-Rotation-Part2.md

 | Ubuntu 20.04                      | `ubuntu-latest` or `ubuntu-20.04`  |
 | Ubuntu 18.04                      | `ubuntu-18.04`                     |

 I hope you have enjoyed this post and have learned something new.
-You can also find the code samples used in this blog post on my published [Github Action](https://github.com/Pwd9000-ML/azure-vm-password-rotate) page. :heart:
+You can also find the code samples used in this blog post on my published [GitHub Action](https://github.com/Pwd9000-ML/azure-vm-password-rotate) page. :heart:

 ### _Author_